webix-hub/docs/data/api/ui.datatable_onareadrag_event.md

 @params:

-- start			object					the id object of the left top cell, contains two parameters: the row id and the column id
+- start			object					the id object of the left top cell, contains two properties: the row id and the column id
-- end			object					the id object of the right cell, contains two parameters: the row id and the column id
+- end			object					the id object of the right cell, contains two properties: the row id and the column id
 - ev			Event object			a native event object

 @example: